Tenbosch Park

-Tenbosch Park (Parc Tenbosch /fr/; Tenboschpark /nl/, meaning "in the bush"), is a public park in the municipality of Ixelles in Brussels, Belgium.
+Tenbosch Park (Parc Tenbosch /fr/; Tenboschpark /nl/, meaning "in the bush"), is an urban public park in the municipality of Ixelles in Brussels, Belgium.
 Although relatively small, with an area of 2 ha, it is notable for its exceptional botanical diversity, including many rare tree species seldom found in Belgium.
 Surrounded by a wall, it offers a landscaped oasis of calm in a dense urban district.

 Tenbosch Park is within a short walking distance of the Avenue Louise/Louizalaan, the Ixelles Ponds, La Cambre Abbey, and the Bois de la Cambre/Ter Kamerenbos.
-It is served by the bus stops Van Eyck (on lines 38 and 60) and Washington (on line 60).

 History

 The site originated as a private arboretum developed between 1953 and 1980 by Jean-Louis Semet, a dendrologist and collector of remarkable, particularly exotic, plants.
 His grandparents (the Semet-Solvay family) had purchased the estate in 1885 to build a château, with surrounding orchards and vegetable gardens.
 In the early 1950s, Semet expanded the property by acquiring neighbouring plots, demolished the château, and replaced it with a villa at 217, chaussée de Vleurgat/Vleurgatse Steenweg.
 The gardens were designed in collaboration with Hector Noyer, a horticulturist trained at the Mariemont horticultural school.

 In 1982, the Brussels-Capital Region purchased the property and commissioned the landscape architect René Pechère's office to adapt the private garden into a public park.
 The redesign aimed to preserve the horticultural collections of the Semet-Solvay garden while integrating recreational facilities such as a playground, pétanque court, sports ground, and winding walking paths into the sloped terrain.
 The process was informed by a participatory design initiative led by the local residents' committee.
 This was synthesised in plans and a scale model by the architect and painter Konstantin Stefanovitch, who approached the layout as one would a painting, blending requested functions with the existing landscape.
 The park was officially inaugurated in June 1985, and was opened to the public in 1986.